lhcb/starterkit-lessons/11-davinci-grid.md

 happen to files your job creates:

 * They get downloaded by `ganga`, or
-* They are stored "on the grid".
+* they are stored "on the grid".

 By default `ganga` will download most files below a size of XX MB.
 The rest will remain on the grid.
 Log files will almost always be downloaded.